open-resources/physics_bank/content/public/010.Rotational Motion/Rotational Velocity/figure_skater/figure_skater.md

     weight: 1
 myst:
   substitutions:
-    params:
-      vars:
-        title: Rotational Motion
+    params_vars_title: Rotational Motion
-      part1:
-        ans1:
-          value: Increasing their moment of inertia, slowing down their angular velocity.
+    params_part1_ans1_value: Increasing their moment of inertia, slowing down their angular velocity.
-          feedback: Great job!
+    params_part1_ans1_feedback: Great job!
 You got it!
-        ans2:
-          value: Decreasing their moment of inertia, slowing down their angular velocity.
+    params_part1_ans2_value: Decreasing their moment of inertia, slowing down their angular velocity.
-          feedback: Consider if angular momentum is conserved.
+    params_part1_ans2_feedback: Consider if angular momentum is conserved.
-        ans3:
-          value: Increasing their moment of inertia, speeding up their angular velocity.
+    params_part1_ans3_value: Increasing their moment of inertia, speeding up their angular velocity.
-          feedback: Consider if angular momentum is conserved.
+    params_part1_ans3_feedback: Consider if angular momentum is conserved.
-        ans4:
-          value: Decreasing their moment of inertia, speeding up their angular velocity.
+    params_part1_ans4_value: Decreasing their moment of inertia, speeding up their angular velocity.
-          feedback: Does spreading mass out from your centre of gravity increase or decrease your moment of inertia?
+    params_part1_ans4_feedback: Does spreading mass out from your centre of gravity increase or decrease your moment of inertia?
-        ans5:
-          value: Showing the judges that they are in control, boosting their confidence.
+    params_part1_ans5_value: Showing the judges that they are in control, boosting their confidence.
-          feedback: Perhaps!
+    params_part1_ans5_feedback: Perhaps!
 But there is another more concrete reason.
 ---
-# {{ params.vars.title }}
+# {{ params_vars_title }}

 ## Part 1